-For individuals who have ADHD who receive TENS, the evidence includes a RCT.
+For individuals who have attention deficit hyperactivity disorder (ADHD) who receive TENS, the evidence includes a one RCT.
 Relevant outcomes are symptoms, functional outcomes, QOL, and medication use.
 Results of the RCT concluded that TENS is an effective and safe treatment option for pediatric patients with ADHD.
 However, the study included a small patient sample and was of short duration.
 Further studies comparing TENS to standard of care therapy for ADHD are needed.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.